 It’s even possible to build an igloo from scratch when there is enough snow.
 This can be done as a team activity or all alone.
 Your Sims can do “WooHoo” in this igloo as well.
 Isn’t that hilarious?
 Igloos will melt away when temperatures rise.
 It’s also possible to rent them out, so your Sims will earn Simoleons.

 Is it getting too cold outside?
-Then be sure to visit a sauna to warm up.
-One of the coolest new features of the sauna is that your Sims can do WooHoo in there as well.
+Be sure to visit a sauna to warm up.
+One of the coolest additional features of the sauna is that your Sims can do WooHoo in there as well.

 Watch out for dangerously cold weather